background-image

 Clean HTML

-Now Word can actually save a document as HTML, but those HTML Files give me actual pain to look at and they also don't come in an encoding most code editors can handle.
-So instead I found a website, that will transform your Word Documents into actual clean HTML.
+Now Word can actually save a document as HTML, but those HTML Files give me actual pain to look at and they also don’t come in an encoding most code editors can handle.

 Generate HTML